Case-Rocket-Team/Parachute-Gore-DXF-Generator/README.md

 - \*`UNITS`: The units for the output DXF file to use.
 For a full list of options, check the [relevant page](https://ezdxf.readthedocs.io/en/stable/concepts/units.html) of the ezdxf documentation.
 The most relevant options for parachute design are:
     - `1`: Inches (also `ezdxf.units.IN`)
     - `5`: Centimeters (also `ezdxf.units.CM`)
 - \*`FOLDER`: The output folder to place the DXF file in.
 If unspecified, the file will be created in the current folder.
-Folder delimiters must match the operating system (`\\` on Windows due to character escaping and `/` on Unix)
+Folder delimiters must match the operating system (`\\` on Windows due to character escaping and `/` on Unix).
 - `OUTPUT`: The name of the created file.
 This setting is currently unused, but a filename option is in the works.